Photo by Rosalie O'Connor

 In her role as an arts administrator, Ms. Schreier serves as Special Projects Associate at the Aspen Institute Arts Program, where she provides strategic support to various arts advocacy initiatives.
 She held the position of Manager of Editorial Content at Alvin Ailey American Dance Theater for seven years before leaving in 2017 to devote her full attention to her choreographic career.
 In 2016, Ms. Schreier was appointed a member of the NYC Landmarks50 Alliance.

 Ms. Schreier is the recipient of the second annual Virginia B. Toulmin Fellowship for Women Choreographers at the Center for Ballet and the Arts at NYU, where she is currently in residence.
-She was recently awarded the 2017 Lotos Foundation Prize in the Arts and Sciences and is also the recipient of the the Suzanne Farrell Dance Prize in recognition for Outstanding Artistry in the Field of Dance.
+She was recently awarded the 2017 Lotos Foundation Prize for Dance and is also the recipient of the the Suzanne Farrell Dance Prize in recognition for Outstanding Artistry in the Field of Dance.
 Ms. Schreier is a 2015 Dance Magazine Reader's Choice Award Nominee for Best Emerging Choreographer and winner of the 2014 Breaking Glass Project choreographic competition.
-She has been featured in publications including The New York Times, Dance Magazine and Dance Informa and was a featured guest on the television program Black America, hosted by Emmy Award-winning anchor and journalist Carol Jenkins.
+She has been featured in publications including The New York Times, Dance Magazine, Dance Informa, ELLE Magazine and Harvard Magazine and was a featured guest on the television program Black America, hosted by Emmy Award-winning anchor and journalist Carol Jenkins.

 Claudia Schreier Featured on Black America